Divorce is a tough and emotional process, and finding the right divorce lawyer can make all the difference in the…

 Can I Share a Divorce Lawyer with My Spouse?

-Getting divorced can be traumatic for both parties as your life goes through a major upheaval.
-Divorce proceedings can also get expensive very quickly.
-To reduce your legal fees, you might be considering sharing an attorney with your divorcing spouse.
+Divorce proceedings can get expensive very quickly.
+To reduce your legal fees in divorce, you might be considering sharing an attorney with your spouse.
 Depending on the circumstances, this may be a possibility.
 Other times, it’s best not to share a lawyer.

 Sharing a Divorce Mediator